0xM4sk/sgr-deep-research-local/README.md

 ## 🤝 Usage

-Both versions are fully compatible and use the same configuration format.
-You can switch between them based on your needs.
+Both versions are compatible and use the same configuration format.
+For local setups on small models (<8B), the streaming version with LiteLLM + Ollama is recommended.

+Removed Modules
+- The experimental `sgr_streaming_ec/` (error‑corrected streaming) module has been removed to simplify the codebase and focus on the main streaming path.

 ---